ClementBM/clementbm.github.io/_drafts/2019-12-17-gradient-descent.markdown

 $$\text{L}$$ the number of layers of the neural network\
 $$F$$ is the composite transfer fonction.
 There is one transfer fonction $$f_{\Theta_{\ell}}$$ per layer, each one enables passing from layer $$\ell$$-1 to layer $$\ell$$, with $$\ell \in [1..\text{L}]$$

 What we've just finished to define is the feedforward propagation.
-As we saw this algorithm passes the inputs from one layer to the other thanks to the transfer fonctions of each layer of the neural network.
+As we saw, this algorithm passes the inputs from one layer to the other thanks to the transfer fonctions of each layer of the neural network.

 ### $$\mathcal{L}$$ *as* Loss function and $$E$$ *as* Error

 An important aspect of the design of a deep neural networks is the choice of the cost function.
-Cost functions for neural networks are quasi same as those for oher parametric models such as linear models.
+Cost functions for neural networks are equally the same as those for other parametric models such as linear models.
-In most cases, our parametric model defines a distribution $$p(y|x;\theta)$$ and we simply use the principle of maximum likelihood?
-This means we use the cross entropy between the training data and the model's prediction as the cost function.

-> Learning Conditional Distributions with Maximum likelihood.
 $$\mathcal{L}$$ is a function of output $$y$$ and of the predicted output $$\hat{y}$$.
 It represents a kind of difference between the expected and the actual output.
 There are many ways to define a loss function.
 Historically for neural networks the loss function used was the mean squared error (MSE).
 For the $$i^{\text{th}}$$ sample of the dataset we have

 $$